About Robyn's Web Pages

 I also now have a Amazon Fishpondinfo Store.

-In 2013, I set up an Ebay Page and have begun selling my life's belongings in order to keep the animals.
-I have sold some animal/aquarium/pond supplies as well as other things (antiques, toys, you name it).
+In 2013 when chronically unemployed, I set up an Ebay Page and began selling my life's belongings in order to keep the animals.
+I sold some animal/aquarium/pond supplies as well as other things (antiques, toys, you name it).
+I pretty much stopped once I got another job.

 For a complete list of the stores that give me a percentage, see the shopping page.

 Since I was born, we have always had animals, from dogs to turtles to doves to rabbits.
-When I was nine, my parents let me adopt my cat Bootsy who has meant more to me than any of my animals.
+When I was nine, my parents let me adopt my cat Bootsy who meant more to me than any of my animals (except maybe Gino).
 She died May 1996 after fighting breast cancer for two years.
-My mother or myself gradually bought or adopted (from relatives, pounds, etc.) rabbits, Dwarf Siberian hamsters, guinea pigs, bobwhite quail, ringneck pheasant, wild turkeys, a sailfin lizard, African pygmy hedgehogs, chickens, and I do not know how many other animals over the years.
+My mother or myself gradually bought or adopted (from relatives, pounds, etc.) rabbits, Dwarf Siberian hamsters, guinea pigs, bobwhite quail, ringneck pheasant, wild turkeys, a sailfin lizard, African pygmy hedgehogs, chickens, turtles, and I do not know how many other animals over the years.

 Of course, they soon filled that up so I got my first 10 gallon tank.
 After the few females died, I had to find the amorous males a mate.
 I noticed that the rosy red minnows at the pet store looked identical except for color so I got some.
 Although I had no documentation at the time that they were the same species, they soon spawned.
 Their young hatched but died soon afterwards due to my inexperience.
 Soon, I started trying other fish with the minnows, including white cloud mountain minnows (8/10/95 to present), various danios (1994 to present), and guppies (around 1994 to 1996).
 Fathead minnows will always have a special place in my heart.
 I like them too much to use them as feeder fish (although some get eaten in my pond by other animals).
 As for bait, I do not catch fish with hooks.
 In fact, I do not eat any fish except tuna (hey, nobody is perfect).
 I also never euthanize or cull (fancy words for kill) any of my fish because they are sick, or I have too many.
 I often buy another tank!